 Maybe you feel like you are in a stage of your life that is as exciting as watching paint dry.
 Or maybe you are going through a trial, and you don’t see how any good can come from it.

-Be encouraged to know that God is working behind the scenes when it seems even when you feel ineffective.
-Whether we see it or not, God never wastes our trials, and He can actively use the for the advancement of the Gospel if we let Him.
+Be encouraged to know that God is working behind the scenes even when you feel ineffective.
+Whether we see it or not, God never wastes our trials, and He can actively use them for the advancement of the Gospel if we let Him.

 Do you feel like you are in a holding pattern?
 Don’t use this time to take a low profile.
 Continue “showing up” knowing that God is working in the midst of life’s pauses.
-In fact, these are often the times God does His best work.
+In fact, this is when God does His best work.

 Often our times of suffering are actually God setting the stage for blessings greater than you can imagine.